 You can find the printable recipe and video tutorial below.

-- Then add any extra mix-in’s if you’d like.
+- Scoop.
+Use a cookie scoop to add place the dough onto a prepared baking sheet.
+Then add any extra mix-in’s if you’d like.

-- Then bake at 350°F for 9 to 11 minutes until the cookies are set!
+- Bake.
+Cook in the oven at 350°F for 9 to 11 minutes until the cookies are set!

 - Refrigerate the dough: The dough tends to be a little stickier than your typical cookie dough because of the oil, so I’d recommend refrigerating the dough for about 30 minutes so it’s easier to work with.